geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 ```

 **Takeaway:** You can always use an integer, an array, and the modulus
-operator to proceed through player's turns in an orderly fashion until a
+operator to proceed through player turns in an orderly fashion until a game
-game is over.
-When you take the turn number "modulo" the length of the array
+is over.
+When you take the turn number "modulo" the length of the array you
-you end up with a number sequence that cycles through indexes of the array.
+end up with a number sequence that cycles through indexes of the array.

-Here's an example using this modulus trick in a two player game, and a five
+Here's an example using modulus in a two player game, and a five player game.
-player game.
-No matter how many players are in the game this trick will
+No matter how many players are in the game this will always work.
-always work.

-(Well, technically there's one specific thing that could cause this trick to
+(Well, technically there's one specific thing that could cause this to
 hiccup.
 Read more about [Integer Overflow]().
 Practically it would only
 happen if your game lasted many, many, many turns.)